srinman/aksdiskreplication/README.md

-# AKS Managed Disk Cross-region Replication with CSI driver EDITED MORE CHANGES
+# AKS Managed Disk Cross-region Replication with CSI driver EDITED MORE CHANGES UPDATE FROM LAPTOP